 |Negative likelihood ratio||The decrease in the odds of a diagnosis if a given clinical factor is absent.|

 Dysuria usually reflects irritation or inflammation of the external genitalia (urethral meatus, labia majora/minora) or the lower (urethra, bladder) or upper (ureters, kidneys) genitourinary tract.
 Less commonly, referred pain from other pelvic or abdominal organs can lead to dysuria.
-Infection of the urinary tract (including the urethra, bladder, ...
+Infection of the urinary tract (including the urethra, bladder, or prostate) ...